exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Don't worry too much about 'positive' versus 'negative' -- if it comes up in play that a usually positive trait should be applied as a negative, just go ahead and do so for that roll as if it were a negative value, regardless of if it's explicitly listed as such.

+Traits may also be temporary (situational, representing magical or extremely appropriate items, or status effects); these are all added or subtracted from any roll they apply to, generally last.
+For simplicity, treat these as situational modifiers, only writing them down if they're not likely to change for a scene or two.

 Generally, use the Scarlet Heroes default rules for overusing checks; if your hero is a Skilled Navigator, he likely never needs to roll to steer a boat.
-However, if negative trait negates some of that advantage, the hero might still need to roll.
+However, if negative traits negate some of that advantage, the hero might need to roll for a complex task he normally wouldn't.

 *Cole has the traits* phobia of water (-2) *and* has a hard time physically affecting the Real world (-2)*.
 He also has the trait* athletic (+3)*.
 If he needs to swim out to save someone drowning, the roll will take a penalty of -4 since negatives are always applied, and he can use his* athletic *trait to add 3, for a net of -1 to the check.
 If he had a second applicable positive trait he could also apply that.
-If he had no penalties, say, he was sprinting across a field, his* athletic *trait might have been enough for an automatic success.*
+If he had no penalties, say, he was sprinting across a field in pursuit of a killer, his* athletic *trait might have been enough for an automatic success -- unless, of course, he had a* sprained ankle, 1 *that was slowing him down!*

+See the section on "derived stats" for how combat works.

 #### Setting limits